Ronjuschillin/MLBB_HERODRAFTING_-FinalProject/README.md

   •	Picks consider already-picked heroes to avoid duplicates.
 5. Team Assignment:
   •	Heroes are assigned to BlueTeam or RedTeam based on pick turn.
-  •	Each hero is placed into a specific lane (e.g., "EXP").
+  •	Each hero is placed into a specific lane (GOLD LANE, ROAM, MIDLANE, JUNGLE, EXP).
 6. Hero Display Info:
   •	Each hero's info is shown after being picked using Hero::displayInfo().
 7. Enemy Auto-Pick: